OOLOI.ORG

 Music notation software is part of long-term cultural infrastructure.
 Scores may need to remain accessible for decades.

 Open-source licensing ensures continued access to both the software and its file formats independent of any single vendor, organisation, or business model.
+It guarantees inspectability and long-term correctness, not collective design authority.

 Extension Without Core Compromise